Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.2-BOW/Theory.md

 ## Steps

 1. Prepare your corpus
 2. Preprocessing (corpus)
-3. Create Vocabulary (unique words in the corpus.)
+3. Create Vocabulary (unique words in the corpus)
-4. Calculate count of vocab words (histogram) in each document.
+4. Calculate count of vocab words (histogram) in each document
-       -  For Each Doc (create a vector of word counts:) :
+   - For Each Doc: create a vector of word counts
-               -  calc the Count of each vacab Word
+     - Calculate the count of each vocab word
      - Each position in the vector corresponds to a word in the vocabulary (number of times that word appears in the document)

 For documents not considered during Vocab design , they may contain some words not in vocabulary (Out of Vocab).
 Those words are ignored.